International students

 When to arrive

 Plan to be in Leeds in the recommended arrival week.
-Arriving in good time will give you the opportunity to explore the city, settle into your accommodation, and attend International Orientation and welcome sessions hosted by your school.
+Arriving in good time will give you the opportunity to explore the city, settle into your accommodation, and attend International Orientation and welcome and induction sessions hosted by your school.

 What to bring